aidanhs/dayer/README.md

 Other registries require a more explicit url anyway, so should be more obvious.
 For example, `quay.io/coreos/etcd` expands to `https://quay.io/coreos/etcd:latest`.

+The individual compressed layers are retrieved, extracted to a folder and then deleted.
+To get the 'true' permissions on the resulting folder, you may want to run this subcommand with `sudo`.

 ## Dev

 Building will currently fail unless you have a nightly version of Rust.